 - Most important, read to your child; it really does make the world of difference.

 - Sending in 'Wow Moments' which we will display on our Wow Wall, before adding them to the children's Learning Journeys.
 We always have a stock of spare Wow Moments in the plastic pouch on the Wow Wall, so feel free to pop in and get some should you need more.

-- Keeping in touch with pictures/ stories on Class Dojo; you can message Mrs Johnson directly via the app on your phone.
+- Keeping in touch with pictures/ stories on Class Dojo; you can message Mrs Palmer and Miss Stone directly via the app on your phone.

 - Recording in Reading Diaries how your child is getting on with their reading at home.